-The cranial nerve examination is often considered one of the most difficult OSCE stations, but with plenty of practice and some helpful acronyms along the way, you’ll be fine.
-The important thing to remember is that in an OSCE you’ll rarely be required to complete an entire cranial nerve exam in one station.
+The cranial nerve examination is often considered one of the most difficult OSCE stations, but with plenty of practice you’ll be fine.
+The important thing to remember is that in an OSCE you’ll not be required to complete an entire cranial nerve exam in one station.
+This guide provides a step by step approach to cranial nerve examination, with an included video demonstration.
 Check out the cranial nerve examination mark scheme here.

 Confirm patient details – name / DOB

 Explain the examination – “I’m going to be testing the nerves that supply your face”

 Position patient on a chair at eye level – approximately 1 arms length away